sebastian-nagel/sitemap-performance-test/README.md

 Test performance of [crawler-commons](https://github.com/crawler-commons/crawler-commons)' SiteMapParser.
 Sitemaps are read from WARC files to make results reproducible.

-0. compile and install crawler-commons (0.8-SNAPSHOT) and this project:
+0. compile and install crawler-commons and this project:

   ```
   git clone  https://github.com/crawler-commons/crawler-commons.git
-  cd rawler-commons/
+  cd crawler-commons/
   mvn install
   cd -
   mvn package
   ```

-  Alternatively, change the crawler-commons version dependency in the pom.xml
+  You may also change the crawler-commons version dependency in the pom.xml to test another crawler-commons version.

 1. prepare a list of URLs pointing to sitemap files, e.g.